adityasrini/ultralist-docs/README.md

 Due dates are critical to Ultralist, and are a first-class citizen.
 This is what separates Ultralist from other projects like [Todo.txt](http://todotxt.org/).

 Due dates are dates, without times.
 They allow you to see what is on your agenda for the day.

+Ultralist does not try to dictate your exact schedule, and therefore a todo's due date does _not_ include a specific time.
+However, you can prioritize todos so that they take precedence over other todos.

+#### Prioritization

+You can prioritize a todo.
+This will make it show as bold in the CLI, and denotes that this todo is more important than others.

+#### Archiving

+Once todos are completed, you can archive them.
+They won't show up anymore when listing todos.